quarkus-qe/quarkus-openshift-test-suite/README.md

 PriceConsumer puts received number into ConcurrentLinkedQueue of Integers.
 State of this queue is exposed using PriceResource which is called from the test.

+### `messaging/kafka-streams-reactive-messaging`

+Verifies that `Quarkus Kafka Stream extension` and `Quarkus SmallRye Reactive Messaging extension` works as expected.

+There is an EventsProducer that generate login status events every 100ms.
+A Kafka stream called `WindowedLoginDeniedStream`  will aggregate these events in fixed time windows of 3 seconds.
+So if the number of wrong access excess a threshold, then a new alert event is thrown.
+All aggregated events(not only unauthorized) are persisted.

 ### `messaging/qpid`

 Verifies that JMS server is up and running and Quarkus can communicate with this service.